 The practice had clear guidance for staff about how to report incidents and accidents.
-We saw that recent incidents had been documented, investigated and reflected upon by the dental practice.
-The practice completed a detailed significant event form for each incident.
-This aided the practice in identifying areas for improvement and actions to prevent recurrence of the incident.

-The practice manager understood the Reporting of Injuries and Dangerous Occurrences Regulations 2013 (RIDDOR) and provided guidance to staff within the practice's health and safety policy.
+There had not been any incidents or accidents in the last year; however staff were familiar with the processes which should be followed following an incident or accident.
+Patients would be given an apology and informed of any action taken as a result if they were involved.
+The practice administrator understood the Reporting of Injuries and Dangerous Occurrences Regulations 2013 (RIDDOR) and provided guidance to staff within the practice's health and safety policy.